pmattiollo/dapp-supply-chain/README.md

 This will create the smart contract artifacts in folder ```build\contracts```.

-Migrate smart contracts to the locally running blockchain, ganache-cli:
+Yet in the development mode, migrate smart contracts to the locally running blockchain, truffle:

 ```
-truffle migrate
+migrate
 ```

 Your terminal should look something like this:

 ![truffle test](images/truffle_migrate.png)

-Test smart contracts:
+Yet in the development mode, test smart contracts:

 ```
-truffle test
+test
 ```

-All 10 tests should pass.
+All 9 tests should pass.

 ![truffle test](images/truffle_test.png)